EskoDijk/ot-registrar/README.md

 # OpenThread Registrar

-Per [Thread](https://www.threadgroup.org/) 1.2 specification and [Bootstrapping Remote Secure Key Infrastructures (BRSKI)](https://tools.ietf.org/html/draft-ietf-anima-bootstrapping-keyinfra-16), a Domain Registrar securely registry new devices into a Thread Domain with zero-touch.
+The [Constrained Bootstrapping Remote Secure Key Infrastructures (cBRSKI)](https://datatracker.ietf.org/doc/html/draft-ietf-anima-constrained-voucher) IETF draft defines a Domain Registrar for securely onboarding new IoT devices into a network domain with zero-touch.

-OpenThread's implementation of a Domain Registrar is called OpenThread Registrar (OT Registrar).
+OpenThread's implementation of a cBRSKI Domain Registrar, used for onboarding Thread devices, is called OpenThread Registrar (OT Registrar).

 > Note: OT Registrar is still under development.
 We do not recommend using it in production yet.